POLITICS OF CRISIS - 2022/3

 - Give students an opportunity to discuss specific questions pertaining to the issues scheduled for discussion on weekly topics.

-- Enable all students to participate in the discussion both in the lecture and seminar classes, thus developing students’ oral debating/presentation skills.
+- Enable all students to participate in the discussion both in the lecture and seminar classes, thus developing students’ oral debating/presentation skills as well as the appropriate use of digital tools.

 - Ensure that all students connect with the topic being discussed and can understand and utilise the key analytical arguments to explain/understand it.